kentcdodds/cloc/README.md

                              relative path names will be resolved starting from the directory where cloc is invoked.
                              See also --list-file.
-   --fullpath                Modifies the behavior of --match-f or
+   --fullpath                Modifies the behavior of --match-f, --not-match-f,
-                             --not-match-f to include the file's path
-                             in the regex, not just the file's basename.
+                             and --not-match-d to include the file's path in the regex, not just the file's basename.
                              (This does not expand each file to include its absolute path, instead it uses as much of the path as is passed in to cloc.)
+                             Note:  --match-d always looks at the full path and therefore is unaffected by --fullpath.
    --include-lang=<L1>[,L2,] Count only the given comma separated languages
                              L1, L2, L3, et cetera.
    --match-d=<regex>         Only count files in directories matching the Perl
                              regex.
 For example
                                --match-d='/(src|include)/'
                              only counts files in directories containing
                              /src/ or /include/.
+Unlike --not-match-d,
+                             --match-f, and --not-match-f, --match-d always
+                             compares the fully qualified path against the regex.
    --not-match-d=<regex>     Count all files except those in directories
                              matching the Perl regex.
+Only the trailing directory name is compared, for example, when counting in /usr/local/lib, only 'lib' is
+                             compared to the regex.
+                             Add --fullpath to compare parent directories to the regex.
+                             Do not include file path separators at the beginning or end of the regex.
    --match-f=<regex>         Only count files whose basenames match the Perl
                              regex.
 For example
                                --match-f='^[Ww]idget'